nicotine-plus/nicotine-plus/README.md

 # Download Nicotine+

-The current stable version of Nicotine+ is 3.1.1, released on August 2, 2021.
+The current stable version of Nicotine+ is 3.2.0, released on December 18, 2021.
 See the [release notes](NEWS.md).

 Stable builds are available for: